 Culloden House – Bonnie Prince Charlie used Culloden House as his lodging and HQ prior to the fateful battle on Culloden Moor.
 As such, Culloden House featured heavily in Outlander towards the end of series and book two.

-Afternoon Tea at Culloden House – you may wish to enjoy an indulgent Afternoon Tea in the magnificent Adam’s Drawing Room; a feast of cakes, pudding, scones and sandwiches.
+Afternoon Tea at Culloden House – you may wish to enjoy an indulgent Afternoon Tea in the magnificent Adam’s Drawing Room; a feast of cakes, pudding, scones and sandwiches (price not included in the tour).
 If you’d like us to reserve this for you as part of your Outlander Experience, please let us know.